dev-scripts/prakashbhandari.com.np/content/posts/javascript-unit-test-with-jest.md

 ]
 +++

-In this tutorial, I will demonstrate how to write a basic unit test to calculate the area of geometric shapes like circle and rectangle by using the Javascript package called Jest. <!--more-->
+In this tutorial, I will demonstrate how to write a basic unit test to calculate the area of geometric shapes like circle and rectangle by using the JavaScript Testing Framework called Jest. <!--more-->

+Jest can be used for both backend NodeJS and frondend framework like React, Angular, Vue, NestJS, etc.

-According to `jestjs.io` "Jest is a delightful JavaScript Testing Framework with a focus on simplicity.
+> According to `jestjs.io` "Jest is a delightful JavaScript Testing Framework with a focus on simplicity.

-It works with projects using: Babel, TypeScript, Node, React, Angular, Vue and more!"
+> It works with projects using: Babel, TypeScript, Node, React, Angular, Vue and more!"

 I will create a basic NodeJS project to demonstrate the unit test example.